I love the performing arts, and the people in the industry, so most of my articles are written about traditional and digital celebrities.

 If you were an 80s teen, a member of Generation X, or anyone who loves soap operas in general, you know that daytime soaps were rampant with straight-up divas who commanded the screen.
 I speak in the past tense because the heydays of daytime soap operas are gone and they have mainly been replaced by reality TV.

-It could just be me, owing to the fact that I am a member of Generation X who happened to also be an 80s teen...but it seems like the 1980s was especially ripe with soap opera divas.
+It could just be me, owing to the fact that I am a member of Generation X who also happened to be an 80s teen...but it seems like the 1980s were especially ripe with soap opera divas.

 The characters who were considered to be the divas of the daytime soap world were so popular that you didn't have to be a regular viewer of their specific shows to recognize them instantly.
 In this article, we'll take a look back at some of the ladies most of us just loved to hate...

 If you lived anywhere near the vicinity of the fictional town of Oakdale, depicted in As The World Turns, you probably knew not to mess with Lucinda Walsh.
 She came to Oakdale in the 1980s and she immediately fell out with the show's other diva, Lisa Grimaldi, over the death of Walsh's husband; their feud lasted for decades.

 Throughout the 80s, we saw Lucinda manipulate the relationships between her daughter, Lily Walsh, and Dusty Donovan and then Lily and Holden Snyder.
 She messed with Lily's birth mother, Iva Snyder, and let us not forget that incident with her real daughter, Sierra Esteban, whose birth Lucinda kept a secret...